AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 In case you have make installed in your system, for Linux based system it comes already installed in your system you don't need to install anything just skeep this part to {...}.
 For windows based systems there are multiple ways to get GNU make installed, like for example Cygwin, Nmake, Cmake..., however we recommand to go for [chocolatey](https://community.chocolatey.org/packages/make), we think it's the most straighforward way to install make for windows systems with less effort.

-$\newline$
-$\newline$
 #### chocolatey.
 --------------
 >
-> First thing first, we will install chocolatey, make sure you are using the Powershell command as an admin,
+First thing first, we will install chocolatey, make sure you are using the Powershell command as an admin,
 >
 - Then run this command first :
 >```